 UPS prohibits shippers from reselling or offering incentives to any other party without the prior written consent of UPS.
 Failure to comply with this prohibition may result in immediate cancellation of the agreement and all applicable incentives.
 The addresses and account numbers in this part will not be subject to the UPS 3rd party accessorial fees.

 Also, note that the commodity tier number will be noted here.
-This number reflects the hundredweight tier that applies to your account (LINK to that blog).
+This number reflects the hundredweight tier that applies to your account.
 The lower the tier number the better in terms of discount quality, lower tier numbers reflect products that are denser.

 UPS Addendum B – Incentives

 Incentives and the minimum rates in Addendum B are based on and derived from the most recently published UPS Daily Rates.
 Each eligible package (or shipment) and accessorial will receive its applicable Incentive for the term of the agreement.
+Most shippers only focus on this section during a UPS shipper agreement negotiation.
 Incentives are split into two categories: guaranteed discounts and tier incentives.

 Guaranteed Discount Incentives